 The good news is…

-That even if you find yourself answering “yes” to some of these more “serious” questions, there is still a pretty good chance that you might be able to qualify for a tradition term or whole life insurance policy.
-Heck… you may even be able to qualify at a Standard or Normal rate!
-Which brings us to our next section of this article which is…
+That even if you find yourself answering “yes” to some of these more “serious” questions, there is still a pretty good chance that you might qualify for a traditional term or whole life insurance policy.

 What rate (or price) can I qualify for?